athertonsoftware/config-compare-yaml/README.md

 the “config-sample.yaml” file is always checked into the repository.
 When a developer makes a change to the “config.yaml” file with a new key value, they often neglect to include it in the “config-sample.yaml” file.
 Following that, they commit all of their changes to the repository.
-Then, when you pull down their changes and build the application, you will get an error message that says "unknown property" or "property not found".
+Then, when another developer pulls down their changes and builds the application, the developer will get an error message that says "unknown property" or "property not found".
 Config-compare is utilized to prevent this situation.

 # Description:
 This pre-commit hook will compare two YAML configuration files.
 The comparison takes